 This is a majestic Gothic-style mansion, near the city of Sintra, that can be considered an adult playground.

-The palace combines a romantic style with gothic, mythical and exotic symbols.
+The palace combines a romantic style with gothic, mythical, and exotic symbols.
 Most people come to Quinta da Regaleita to visit the gardens.
 This includes wild woodlands, bridges, caves, fountains, and lakes.
 However, a special mention goes to the Cappella da Santissima Trindale, where you can admire a monumental spiral staircase that leads to the crypt.
 Today you can visit the palace and gardens at your own pace or organize a guided tour.
 Despite being a popular destination, this remains one of the most unusual and unique places to visit in Portugal.
-Therefore, make sure you include Quinta da Regaleita in your Portugal itinerary.
+Therefore, make sure you include this Portugal hidden gem in your itinerary.

 Carmo convent ruins

-In 1755 an earthquake destroyed the city of Lisbon and this ancient church killing many people.
+In 1755 an earthquake destroyed the city of Lisbon and this ancient church.
 Today, the ruins are visible from all over the city and they are a reminder of the horrible catastrophe.

 You can visit the inside, admire the roofless church, and enjoy the small archaeological museum with a big collection of tombs.
 Despite being one of the most popular destinations in Lisbon, it’s still a unique experience you must include in your Portugal itinerary.